pmeter/Bluebox/readme.md

 sudo apt-get install python3-pil.imagetk
 ```

-Start the Bluebox app with entering "./bluebox.sh".
+Start the Bluebox app from the shell with entering "startx".

 # A physical display, permanently showing the playlist and album art #
 I use the ETEPON Raspberry Pi Screen 7 Inch HDMI Monitor.
 There is one screen layout for all functions.
 Everything is there and accessible in one glance.